Jamie Newman: Philadelphia Eagles

-Newman signed with the Philadelphia Eagles as an undrafted free agent on May 14, 2021, but was waived on June 9, 2021.
+Newman signed with the Philadelphia Eagles as an undrafted free agent on May 14, 2021, but was waived on June 9.

 Hamilton Tiger-Cats

-Newman was signed by the Hamilton Tiger-Cats of the CFL on February 6, 2022.
-He scored his first touchdown on July 28, 2022, versus the Montréal Alouettes.
-Newman made his first CFL start on September 5, 2022 with starting quarterback Dane Evans nursing an injured shoulder.
-Newman proved ineffective in his debut, completing 14 of 25 pass attempts for 171 yards and an interception, and the Tiger-Cats were defeated 28-8 by their rivals the Toronto Argonauts, falling to last place in the East division.
+Newman was signed by the Hamilton Tiger-Cats of the Canadian Football League on February 6, 2022.
+He scored his first touchdown on July 28, versus the Montreal Alouettes.
+Newman made his first CFL start on September 5, with starting quarterback Dane Evans nursing an injured shoulder.
+Newman was ineffective in his debut, completing 14 of 25 pass attempts for 171 yards and an interception, and the Tiger-Cats were defeated 28–8 by their rivals the Toronto Argonauts, falling to last place in the East division.